 Say Goodbye to Glasses and Contacts

 If you’re ready to take off your glasses for the last time, or toss away your contacts forever, laser corneal refractive surgery in the form of LASIK or PRK can make it possible.
+With the combination of our premier team of Indianapolis LASIK surgeons and the most advanced technology, schedule your consultation and start taking your steps towards clear vision today.

 Whether it’s PRK or LASIK, the magic of the cool laser beam lies in its ability to precisely change the curvature of the cornea by just microns—literally thousandths of a millimeter.
 Light can then be properly focused on the retina to create a new corneal curvature, which can correct many conditions that otherwise warrant glasses and contacts.
+Offering premier LASIK eye surgery procedures to our clients throughout the Greenwood and greater Indianapolis areas, our team of eye doctors make sure you get the full benefits from your procedure.

-Nearsighted people see objects clearly up close, but struggle to see objects in the distance.
+Nearsighted people see objects clearly up close but struggle to see objects in the distance.
 In nearsightedness, the curve of the cornea is too steep, and images are focused in front of the retina.
 LASIK & PRK corrects this condition by flattening the curve of the cornea.

 Farsighted people see distant objects clearly, but all other objects appear blurred.
 In farsightedness, the shape of the cornea is too flat, and light rays are focused behind the retina.
 LASIK & PRK corrects this condition by shaping the cornea so that it focuses correctly.